Women Improve Sex & Cure Urinary Incontinence… Orgasm Shot® (O-Shot®)

 There’s no doubt that sex-education/counseling helps sex, but if the woman’s body does not respond as it should–even with proper knowledge–then the woman continues to suffer… That explains why 50 million women in the US alone continue to suffer mentally and physically from sexual problems.
 So…

-With Viagra, and Cialis, and Penis Implants, and Hundreds of Supplements to Help Men…
+With Viagra, and Cialis, and Penis Implants, over 20 FDA Approved Drugs, & Hundreds of Supplements to Help Men…

-“Isn’t it About Time the Girls Have Their Turn?”™
+“Isn’t it About Time the Women Have Their Turn?”™

 Seems men have plenty of options for medical therapy, while women get psychological counseling and maybe some hormones.
 It’s about time for that to change.
 So, what’s new… For several years, blood-derived growth factors have been used to regenerate the face.
 You can see the science that supports using PRP to rejuvenate the face here: Vampire Facelift ®.
 Multiple news reports described the Vampire Facelift ® procedure: The New York Times, the Doctors’ Show, Dr. Oz, and others.
 Details can be found also on Wikipedia where the Vampire Facelift® and unipotent stem cells are described.